clockworksimon/ACVHBot/README.md

 ## FAQ and Technical Details
 Q: Sometimes the bot crashes on startup with an error "Unable to read data from the transport connection" or similar wording.
 A: This is an unfortunate side effect of how Twitch chat works.
 I've tried to include error handling to smooth this over but it's a hard problem to solve because of its intermittent nature.
 It's something I keep working on, but just know that since it does only happen occasionally, closing the bot and opening it again usually works.

 Q: The bot quits with a Framework error.
 A: The bot is written in the C# .NET programming language using VS Code / .NET Core / Microsoft .NET technology.
-Microsoft offers .NET Framework installation instructions for Windows 10 over here, and for older versions of Windows over here.
-You can also typically find .NET as an optional component if you open Windows Update in your Windows settings.
+Microsoft offers .NET Framework installation here: https://dotnet.microsoft.com/download/dotnet

 Q: Why is the bot not available on Mac?
 A: I don't own a Mac and therefore can't test and build the bot for MacOS.
 I also don't know anything about developing on that OS and wouldn't feel comfortable claiming to have produced an app for a platform that I don't use and am not familiar with.